BarriosXJavier/WebPDF/README.md

 ### Step 3: Install Dependencies

-Ensure you have installed pdfkit (using pipx or pip) and wkhtmltopdf as described in the Dependencies section.
+Ensure you have installed pdfkit and wkhtmltopdf as described in the Dependencies section.

 ## Add to PATH